-Employees who suffer any type of injury while at work or while on County property are required to report it immediately (by the end of that work day) to his/her supervisor.
+If you suffer any type of injury while at work or while on County property, you are required to report it immediately (by the end of that work day) to your supervisor.
 State regulations mandate that all injuries, no matter their severity, be reported.
 (Exhibit D - Appendix.)
-The County's Workers Compensation Insurance carrier will investigate the cause of the injury and work with you and your medical providers to provide the best possible outcome for you.
-Refer to Workers' Compensation on page 8 of this handbook for more specific information.
+The County's Workers Compensation Insurance carrier will investigate the cause of the injury and work with the employee and her/his medical providers to provide the best possible outcome.